• Level of education

 Description

-This teaching unit presents the fundamentals of structural geology at a master level.
-It focuses on the analysis of the different objects and mechanisms of deformation of the earth's crust from the surface to the base of the crust.
-Deformation is presented from field examples, samples, thin sections and experiments.
-These observations are compared with theory and analog, analytical and numerical modeling.
+This teaching unit presents the fundamentals of structural geology at master's level.
+It focuses on the analysis of the various objects and mechanisms involved in the deformation of the Earth's crust from the surface to the base of the crust.
+Deformation is presented using examples from the field, samples, thin sections, and experiments.
+These observations are compared with theory and analogical, analytical, and numerical modeling.

-(2) typology and kinematics of structural objects (e.g. faults, fractures, folds, etc.) faults, fractures, folds, shear zones),
+(2) typology and kinematics of structural features (e.g., faults, fractures, folds, shear zones),

 (4) link between different scales and depths of deformation,